-- Has there been any low or high testing of prices but they were rejected?
+- Is there low or high testing of prices that got rejected?

-- Are there a lack of buyers or sellers?
+- Is there a lack of buyers or sellers?

-You might say to yourself, “Tim, that sounds like an awesome tool.
-What is it?
-How do I use it?”
-Well, that’s what candlestick charts tell you.
-You just have to learn how to read the message and then put it to use in your trading!
+You might think that sounds like an awesome tool.
+That’s candlestick charts.
+You just have to learn how to read them … then put them to use in your trading.